Non-unitary evolution of neutrinos in matter and the leptonic unitarity test: Concluding remarks

 \end{itemize}

-We emphasize that, unlike in the case of high-scale unitarity violation, neutrino experiment is the most powerful way to execute leptonic unitarity test in the scenarios of low-scale unitarity violation.
-Nonetheless, we have to admit that our observations on what we could do for experimental detection of possible non-unitarity effects are too qualitative to make any definitive claim for possible detection in the future.
-Clearly, the better analyses are called for.
+We emphasize that neutrino experiment is the most powerful way to execute leptonic unitarity test in scenarios of low-scale unitarity violation, though it is unlikely in the case of high-scale unitarity violation.
+Nonetheless, we have to admit that our observations on what we could do for experimental detection of possible non-unitarity effects are rather qualitative to make any definitive claim for possible detection in the future.
+Clearly, more detailed analyses are called for.

 While we worked exclusively on the $(3+N)$ state unitary model as a model of low-scale unitarity violation, we do not know if it is the unique choice, or it merely reflects our ignorance.
 Even in the case there exist more generic class of models for low-scale unitarity violation, the phenomenon of probability leaking is likely to survive.
 It is because the probability leaking must take place whenever the extra light sector exists and communicates with the three active neutrinos.